rocket-pool/RPIPs/RPIPs/RPIP-43.md

        credentials to the megapool address
-- New and existing validators' withdrawal credentials MUST be checked to correctly refer to the megapool address, with the validator status set to Deposited or Dissolved accordingly
+- New and existing validators' withdrawal credentials MUST be checked to correctly refer to the megapool address, with the validator status set to Dissolved if the check fails
-     - The check MAY occur after the validator is added initially as Deposited
+     - The check MAY occur after the validator is added initially as Prestaked
 - A Node Operator SHALL be able to remove exited validators from their megapool

 ### Funds Management